vttresearch/quantum-computer-documentation/docs/lumi.md

 Newer versions of the above Python packages can be installed and may work with Helmi, however these are currently unsupported and may lead to errors.

-As an alternative to the above, Python packages can be installed on top of `helmi_qiskit` or `helmi_cirq` into the Python user install directory by specifying `python -m pip install --user <username>`.
+As an alternative to the above, Python packages can be installed on top of `helmi_qiskit` or `helmi_cirq` into the Python user install directory by specifying `python -m pip install --user whatsapp`.
 This, however, may lead to increased dependency conflicts.

 <!-- Once LUMI uses a conda based tykky env we can recommend to users to create a virtual env with the --system-site-packages flag -->